Police-Involved-Deaths-CA/Data/index.md

 ## About the Data

-This dataset was compiled by June Skeeter: june.skeeter@ubc.ca  Contact me if you have any questions or concerns.
-I am a climate scientist and GIS instructor.
-I've complied this data in my spare time, because it is an important issue that does not get the attention it deserves.
+This dataset was compiled and is currently maintained by June Skeeter: june.skeeter@ubc.ca  Contact me if you have any questions, comments, or concerns.
+I am white settler and immigrant from the United States, working as GIS instructor at UBC.
+I've complied this data because it is an important issue that does not get the attention it deserves.